benhoyt/merovius.github.io/_posts/2013-10-11-how-to-cgolf.markdown

 <a name="7d506e18324daf3d6d98e25682321c19c7bef781"></a>
 So the next big thing that catches our eyes are the `switch`, `case` and `break`-keywords.
-Everytime you see long identifiers or keywords you should think about, wether a different program-structure or a different libc-builtin may help you save it. `switch`-construct can almost always be replaced by an `if`-`else if` construct (which is why we learned to use `switch` anyway).
+Everytime you see long identifiers or keywords you should think about wether a different program-structure or a different libc-builtin may help you save it. `switch`-construct can almost always be replaced by an `if`-`else if` construct (which is why we learned to use `switch` anyway).
 This is often shorter, but as we learned, the ternary operator is even shorter.
 So in